 As someone living with diabetes, your chances of serious eye problems are greatly increased.
 Protecting your eye health means working with a diabetic eye care expert, and that’s where Retina Institute of Michigan comes in.
 Experienced retina specialist Anu Patel, MD, offers all kinds of diabetic eye care, from screenings to laser treatments to surgery.
-Call the office in Bingham Farms, Michigan, or book an appointment online today.
+Call the office in Bingham Farms or send us a message through our website.

 The American Diabetes Association® strongly advises all people with diabetes to have dilated eye exams every year, in addition to specific treatment for conditions like diabetic macular edema.